JeremiahKaren/35percent.github.io/ShoppingCentreJR.md

 The [planning statement](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!LnbCaTCiMmUoN4H%2fUA2yyg%3d%3d!%7d%7d%7d) confirms that there will be 50,428 sqm of residential floorspace on the East Site and 56,043 sqm of residential on the West Site.

 A hybrid BTS/BTR scheme would therefore have needed to provide 6,051 sqm (12%) Social Rented accommodation on the BTR East Site and 9,808 sqm (17.5%) on the BTS West Site.

+Total residential on East Site = 50,428sqm (Social Rent@12% = 6,051sqm)
+Total residential on West Site (BTS) = 56,043 (Social Rent@17.5% = 9,808sqm)

+Total SR requirement under hybrid BTS/BTR scheme = 15,859sqm (6,051sqm+9,808sqm)

-The overall scheme would then need to provide 18,856 sqm of Social Rented accommodation.
-Instead it is providing less than half this amount.
+A policy compliant BTR/BTS scheme would therefore need to provide 15,859 sqm of Social Rented accommodation.
+Instead it is providing just over half (57%) of this amount (9,141sqm).

+So, as a result of the S106 drafting failure if Delancey opts to exercise the BTS option, the scheme will provide just over half (57%) of the social rented housing that the planning committee was told it would provide.
+This is a loss of approximately 100 much-needed social rented homes.

-Using the updated draft emerging policy (NSP) figures (15% vs 12% on East Site) then this shortfall is much greater.
+If we were to use the updated draft emerging policy (NSP) figures (15% vs 12% on East Site) then this shortfall would be even greater.

 ## Misc
 - pg 74, para 7.1 => developer reserves right to retain any surplus resulting from injection of grant funding.